seanr/drupal-fixtures/README.md

 =============
 Imports users.

-You can place files following user*.yml in `variable_get('fixture_load_path')`.
+You can place files following user*.yml / xml in `variable_get('fixture_load_path')`.
-So if you wan to change the default DRUPAL_ROOT . '/../config/fixtures' you can just set the variable.
+So if you want to change the default DRUPAL_ROOT . '/../config/fixtures' you can just set the variable.

 Example: